Rorima/javascript/notes.md

 let student = true;

 /*
-    Like in Ptython, you can separate variables and strings with a comma, and a space will be added automatically.
+    Like in Python, you can separate variables and strings with a comma, and a space will be added automatically.
 You can also separate them with the + sign, but then you'll have to add the space manually.